Mungaru Male: Critical response

 Rediff.com's critic awarded it a three-star rating and praised its cinematography, technical values, and the acting of Ganesh and Anant Nag.

 Indicine.com's critic rated the film 4 out of 5, describing Ganesh as the "life and soul of the movie".
 Other praise was directed at Gandhi, "Sanjana makes a confident debut.
 Veteran actor Anant Nag with his brilliant comic timing provides able support".
 S. Shiva Kumar of The Hindu wrote, "Anant Nag never ceases to amaze.
 Playing a deaf, trigger-happy ex-serviceman, his dialogue delivery and sense of timing are spot on.
 TV anchor turned actor Ganesh has a casual style, which audiences seem to be lapping up."

 Box office

 Made with a production budget of ₹70 lakh, the film collected ₹50 crore (500 million) in 300 days.
 Then film went on to gross ₹50–75 crore (₹500–750 million) by the end of its theatrical run of 865 days.
 The film has also been released with 150 prints in Karnataka.
-This was the first Indian film which ran over a year in a multiplex: PVR cinemas Bangalore.
+This was the first Indian film ever which ran for over a year in a multiplex: PVR cinemas Bangalore.
 Mungaaru Male was being screened at full theatres, one year after its release.
 According to reports it was the first Kannada film to touch ₹50 crore club in history of Kannada film industry.